SenteonLLC/senteonllc.github.io/beta/controls.md

 5. Select the relevant managed account from the list provided and choose `Manage Account`.

-    > **Note**: This will bring up a list of all the controls that will be applied to systems running a Senteon Agent with that Managed Account ID.
+    > **Note**: This will bring up a list of all the controls that will be applied to systems running a Senteon Agent with that subaccount ID.

 ![SetCtrl](images/SetControls.png)